Photo by Miyagi Prefecture

 Photo by Wesley Keppel-Henry

 Photo by Tohoku Sightseeing Organization

-One of the best Zao hiking routes starts at Gaga Onsen, goes up and over Kumanodake, and ends at Togatta Peak (For an easier hike, start at Togatta Peak and end at Gaga Onsen).
+A longer trail, one of the best hiking routes on Mount Zao, starts at Gaga Onsen, goes up and over Kumanodake, and ends at Togatta Peak (For an easier hike, start at Togatta Peak and end at Gaga Onsen).
 It was originally used by Shugendo monks during their ascetic training rituals.
 The trail climbs through deciduous forest and circumnavigates the jewel-like Okama Crater.
 The hike takes about four hours one-way.
 Bus stops are located near both ends of the trail, but it may be simpler to do a round-trip and stay overnight at Gaga Onsen than plan ones’s hike around the infrequent bus service.